 On rare occasions, there may be a difference of medical opinion between the employee's GP / Fit note and the Occupational Health Advisor.
 In such instances the school reserves the right for the opinion of an Occupational Health Advisor to take precedence.

-If an employee's absence or medical condition continues the school may request further advice from an Occupational Health Advisor, as necessary.
+If an employee's absence becomes long term the school may request further advice from an Occupational Health Advisor, as necessary.

 20 Return to Work Meetings